yellowmessenger/documentation/docs/platform_concepts/analyze/chat-logs.md

 ## Auto-identification of conversation issues in logs

-The chatbot can automatically identify and tag each conversations that might have involved issues or areas for improvement.
-For example, it may flag conversations with unidentified responses, providing insights into how to enhance user interactions and the overall performance of the bot.
+The AI-agent can automatically identify and tag each conversations that might have involved issues or areas for improvement.
+For example, it may flag conversations with unidentified responses, providing insights into how to enhance user interactions and the overall performance of the AI-agent.

 To view auto-generated tags, follow these steps: